 - 6.5.1.
 The phase in which the turn player can perform several actions.
 This phase is executed in the order as follows: - 6.5.1.1.
 The Trigger Condition "at the beginning of main phase" is fulfilled. - 6.5.1.2.
 The turn player gets a play timing (and the accompanying check timing preceding it).
 In this play timing, the turn player can do any of the actions stated below, in any order and any number of times, as long as the cost can be paid. - 6.5.1.2.1.
-The turn player can choose one of his or her stage positions, and play a character card from his or her hand onto the designated stage position.
-The
+The turn player can choose one of their stage positions, and play a character card from their hand onto the designated stage position.
+The played

-- played character is placed on the designated stage position. - 6.5.1.2.2.
-The turn player can choose an event card in his or her hand and play it.
+- character is placed on the designated stage position. - 6.5.1.2.2.
+The turn player can choose an event card in their hand and play it.
 The played event card is put into the player's resolution zone, and then put into the owner's waiting room after the effect has been resolved. - 6.5.1.2.3.
-The turn player can choose to play any of the activated abilities possessed by one of his or her characters on any stage position. - 6.5.1.2.4.
+The turn player can choose to play any of their valid activated abilities. - 6.5.1.2.4.
 The turn player can choose two stage positions, and exchange the cards placed on those stage positions.
 If there are cards in both stage positions, those cards are placed on the respective stage positions simultaneously.
 If one of the stage positions does not have any cards in it, the card in the other stage position is placed on the open stage position.
 If both stage positions have no characters in them, nothing happens. - 6.5.1.3.
-When the turn player chooses to do nothing during his or her play timing, advance to the Climax Phase.
+When the turn player chooses to do nothing during their play timing, advance to the Climax Phase.